 Dr. Pat Burnett attended the Association of American Geographers Conference in Seattle.
 She attended transportation related sessions, met with researchers from other institutions, and visited with Dr. J. Schneider, of the University of Washington's interactive computer facility, in regard to possible interactions between his group and Topic IIIB.
+Dr. Burnett also presented an invited paper at the Quantitative Commission meetings of the International Geographical Union in Palmerston North, New Zealand.

-Dr. C. Shane Davies attended the conference on Developing Mass Transit Systems - Legal Aspects and Practical Considerations, in New York City.
+Dr. C. Shane Davies attended the conference on Developing Mass Transit Systems-Legal Aspects and Practical Considerations, in New York City.
 He attended a variety of sessions and met with researchers from other institutions.
 Dr. Davies presented a paper at the Environmental Design and Research Association meetings in Milwaukee.